PKua007/rampack/doc/shapes.md

     <img src="img/shapes/segment.png" alt="segment" width="175" height="125">

     A segment, which for the default values of `pos` and `rot` is spanned between `[0, 0, -l/2]` and `[0, 0, l/2]`.
-    `pos` (Array of 3 Floats) specifies its center. `rot` specifies its orientation - it is an Array of 3 Euler angles, where subsequent elements are angles of rotations around, respectively, x, y and z axis.
-Rotations are performed around z, y, and x axis, in the given order.
+    `pos` (Array of 3 Floats) specifies its center. `rot` specifies its orientation - it is an Array of 3 Tait-Bryan angles (in degrees), where subsequent elements are angles of rotations around, respectively, x, y and z axis, performed in a given order.

   * Class `rectangle`